flintlib/arb/doc/source/arb_poly.rst

     multiplying two power series with a similar decay rate.

-    The default algorithm chooses the *classical* algorithm for short polynomials and the *block* algorithm for slong polynomials.
+    The default algorithm chooses the *classical* algorithm for short polynomials and the *block* algorithm for long polynomials.

     If the input pointers are identical (and the lengths are the same), they are assumed to represent the same polynomial, and its